Also under Sexual And Institutional Abuse:

 This can only be done if the offender has been convicted.
 If your application is successful, the judge will order the offender to pay you an amount of money to compensate you for the damage you have suffered.

-This application must be made within twelve months of the offender being sentenced.
+This application must usually be made within twelve months of the offender being found guilty or convicted of an offence.

 Our advocacy and law reform work